operio-dev/operio-whitepaper/docs/04_architecture.md

 Data persistence in Operio employs a sophisticated hybrid approach that combines the transactional integrity of traditional relational databases with the semantic richness of NoSQL systems and the associative power of graph databases.
 This multi-paradigm data architecture is specifically designed to support both the structured requirements of financial and operational data and the contextual, relationship-rich information that artificial intelligence requires for reasoning.

-Transactional data—financial records, inventory levels, customer information—is stored in high-performance PostgreSQL clusters with automatic replication and backup.
+Transactional data—financial records, inventory levels, customer information, is stored in high-performance PostgreSQL clusters with automatic replication and backup.
 This ensures the rock-solid reliability that enterprise operations demand while providing the ACID compliance necessary for regulatory compliance and audit trails.

-Contextual and semantic data—conversation histories, decision rationales, strategic contexts, and cross-functional relationships—is stored in a combination of vector databases for semantic search and graph databases for relationship mapping.
+Contextual and semantic data—conversation histories, decision rationales, strategic contexts, and cross-functional relationships, is stored in a combination of vector databases for semantic search and graph databases for relationship mapping.
 This enables our AI agents to understand not just what happened, but why it happened and how different events relate to each other across time and business domains.

 The hybrid approach is unified through a sophisticated data access layer that presents a coherent, queryable interface to our AI agents while optimizing storage and retrieval for each data type's specific characteristics.